3CX Versus Asterisk

 And last but not least, we have our commercial asterisk based PBX’s.
 Most notability would be Switchvox SMB or SOHO software which is asterisk based, but no access is granted to the asterisk CLI.
 Rather all configuration changes are done via a web GUI interface.
 Software from Switchvox is considered a “paid” commercial product, which distinguishes itself from any of the open source based distributions mentioned above.

 With all flavors of asterisk, each meets its own unique need and fulfillment in individual VoIP deployments.
 When it comes to purchasing an IP PBX, you have your choice of asterisk software and also hardware to go along with it.
 In all regards, whether you choose the free open source cmd line version of asterisk or pay for Switchvox’s award winning SMB software, all solutions present you with a powerhouse feature set and customizability to meet your unique business needs.
 A short list if asterisk’s feature sets can be found here .
-The list is too long to fit in this blog.

 Linux is a Dominant Force

 Until most recently, the majority of IP PBXs being deployed were of an asterisk flavor based on a Linux operating system.
 While companies such as trixbox, Elastix, Switchvox, and many others have made great efforts to take the Linux programming piece out of the picture, the solutions are still Linux based meaning when it came time for your choice of hardware or server to run your asterisk solution, you needed to make sure the motherboard and peripheral components were compatible.
 See my previous blog posts relating to Open Source Hardware Requirements for more information.
 If you were not designing your own server platform, of course you could always purchase a Switchvox appliance for your SOHO or SMB solution, or a Rhino or Phoneboch’s appliance preloaded with your desired version of trixbox CE, Elastix, or other open sourced based software.
-This however adds to the cost of your solution.
+This, however, adds to the cost of your solution.

-For the following comparison, I would like to focus on Switchvox SMB software and its comparisons against a new windows-based PBX, 3CX.
+For the following comparison, I would like to focus on Switchvox SMB software and its comparisons against a new Windows-based PBX, 3CX.
 The reason for this is that both solutions are “paid” commercial software based applications.
 Pitting these 2 up against one another would make the most sense from a cost, feature set, and positioning standpoint, so onward to the comparisons.

-3CX Compared to Asterisk
+3CX and Asterisk Comparison

-- User Dashboards– the 3CX assistant provides each 3CX user a PC based presence application where they can easily set their calls rules, answer calls; listen to voicemails, and chat..
+- User Dashboards– the 3CX assistant provides each 3CX user a PC based presence application where they can easily set their calls rules, answer calls; listen to voicemails, and chat.

 - Hotel Billing and PMS integration- On top of their paid software platforms, administrators can add the 3CX Hotel Billing, or the full-blown Hotel PMS integration module to easily integrate Hotel PMS platforms with 3CX.
 This is a huge hit in the hospitality industry.
 More information on this support can be found here.
 For pricing on the software add-ons, see the billing and PMS products on VoIPSupply.com.

-- Non proprietary, SIP Standards based – Since the 3CX solution is based upon SIP protocol, administrators have the ability to use any SIP based endpoints such as IP Phones, Gateways, ATA’s ,and DECT Phones .
+- Non proprietary, SIP Standards-based – Since the 3CX solution is based upon SIP protocol, administrators have the ability to use any SIP-based endpoints such as IP Phones, Gateways, ATA’s ,and DECT Phones .
 Furthermore 3CX has fully tested a large number of these endpoints and offers full support including auto-provisioning.
 If you are looking to add some PCI cards to the solution, you will want to go with a Sangoma PCI FXO or T1 Netborder Express card with echo cancellation.

 Now onto the Switchvox SMB platform.